sayan1page/pesto1/README1.md

 docker build -t flask-app:latest .
 kubectl apply -f deployment.yaml

+#you can seperately deploy flask app, mysql and redis those seperate config files are there

 #to make it scalable
 minikube service flask-app-service
 kubectl scale deployment flask-app-deployment --replicas=<no_of_replica_you want>